 - 1. Sickle Cell Disease.
-Approve a one-time (per lifetime) single dose if the patient meets the following (A, B, C, D, E, F, G, H, I, J, K, L, M, N, and O): - A) Patient is ≥ 12 years of age; AND - B) Patient has not received a gene therapy for sickle cell disease in the past [verification in claims history required]; AND
+Approve a one-time (per lifetime) single dose if the patient meets ALL of the following (A, B, C, D, E, F, G, H, I, J, K, L, M, N, and O): - A) Patient is ≥ 12 years of age; AND - B) Patient has not received a gene therapy for sickle cell disease in the past [verification in claims history required]; AND

-Note: Verify through claims history that the patient has not previously received Lyfgenia or Casgevy (exagamglogene autotemcel intravenous infusion) AND, if no claim for Lyfgenia or Casgevy is present, the prescribing physician confirms that the patient has not previously received Lyfgenia or Casgevy.
+Note: If no claim for Lyfgenia or Casgevy (exagamglogene autotemcel intravenous infusion) is present (or if claims history is not available), the prescribing physician confirms that the patient has not previously received Lyfgenia or Casgevy.

-- C) According to the prescribing physician, a hematopoietic stem cell transplantation is appropriate for the patient; AND - D) Patient meets one of the following (i or ii): - i.
+- C) According to the prescribing physician, a hematopoietic stem cell transplantation is appropriate for the patient; AND - D) Patient meets ONE of the following (i or ii): - i.
 Patient does not have a Human Leukocyte Antigen (HLA)-matched donor; OR - ii.
-Patient has a Human Leukocyte Antigen (HLA)-matched donor, but the individual is not able or is not willing to donate; AND - E) Genetic testing [documentation required] indicates the patient has one of the following sickle cell disease genotypes (i, ii, or iii):
+Patient has an HLA-matched donor, but the individual is not able or is not willing to donate; AND - E) Genetic testing [documentation required] indicates the patient has ONE of the following sickle cell disease genotypes (i, ii, or iii): - i. β^{S}/β^{S} genotype; OR ii. β^{S}/β^{0} genotype; OR iii. β^{S}/β^{+} genotype; AND